Lakefields/vsf-layered-navigation/README.md

 This can result in a performance hit with large productlists, keep this in mind.

+**NB**: Only supports Simple products only right now, we are working on a solution to include support for configurable products also.
+For now, set the config property `enableProductsLeftCounter` to false.

 To take full advantage of this layered navigation module, please run the indexing for your catalog including these changes in Mage2Vuestorefront https://github.com/DivanteLtd/mage2vuestorefront/pull/70

 # Module registration - extend catalog core module